 - 3a.
 SEMESTER EXAMS.
-During the semester, three tests will be given from 8:30 10PM on the dates shown on the calendar in this guide.
+During the semester, three tests will be given from 8:30 10 PM on the dates shown on the calendar in this guide.
 These will be scored on a scale of 0 to 80 points and will consist of both a multiple-choice section and a free response, partial credit section (tearoff sheet). - 3b.
 FINAL EXAM.
-A mandatory, comprehensive final examination will be given during the regularly scheduled exam time for MAC 2233 as shown on the calendar and the online Schedule of Courses.
-This two hour exam is scored on a scale of 0 to 100 and consists of multiple choice questions only (no tearoff sheet).
+A comprehensive final examination will be given during the regularly scheduled exam time for MAC 2233 as shown on the calendar and the online Schedule of Courses.
+This required two hour exam is scored on a scale of 0 to 100 and consists of multiple choice questions only (no tearoff sheet).
 The registrar's office determines which exam has priority in the case of a conflict.

 We allow the final exam score to improve your grade on one of the semester exams.
 That is, if your final exam grade is higher than the lowest of your three semester exam scores, its score, prorated to 80 points, will replace that lowest test.
-For example, if your lowest semester exam score is 60/80 (75%), and you earn 80/100 (80%) on the final, the exam score of 60 will be replaced by 64(80%) of 80 in the gradebook.
+For example, if your lowest semester exam score is 60/80 (75%), and you earn 80/100 (80%) on the final, the exam score of 60 will be replaced by 64(80% of 80) in the gradebook.
 If the final exam score is lower, however, the original semester test score will remain.

-Your final exam grade cannot be adjusted.
-The percent score for the final exam will not be replaced by any other score in this course.
+Your final exam score cannot be adjusted.
+The final is mandatory and its percent score will not be replaced by any other score in this course.